One of the mysteries of the English language finally explained.

-1A valve that opens automatically to relieve excessive pressure.
+1A valve opening automatically to relieve excessive pressure, especially in a boiler.

 - ‘I wasn't satisfied with the strength of the cylinders in which the pressurised, volatile mixture was carried, and I wanted more tests carried out on the safety valve intended to prevent blowbacks.’

 - ‘Under normal conditions, the kidneys act as a safety valve to eliminate glucose above a certain threshold and prevent further accumulation.’

 - ‘When engineers build systems to manage enormous pressure, they usually design in points of release known as safety valves.’

 - ‘He designed a safety valve to prevent the pressure of steam building up to dangerous levels.’

 - ‘If total resistance is low, perhaps due to an internal short circuit in a motor, current flows so fast it can overheat the wire and burn through the insulation, unless there is a safety valve, such as a fuse.’